craigshoemaker/angular-upgrade-demo/readme.md

-﻿# Migrating Apps from Angular 1 to Angular 2
+﻿# Upgrading Apps from Angular 1 to Angular 2

-This sample application demonstrates some of the basics of migrating from Angular 1 to Angular 2.
+This sample application demonstrates some of the basics of upgrading/migrating from Angular 1 to Angular 2.

 ## Getting Started